markjnkim/es_mod/01-html/content/lesson-7-privacy-policy.md

 Let's discuss the first point.
 If you compare the finished product of `index.html` with the screenshot of the finished product we're working towards for `privacy-policy.html`, the hero sections have the same background but the privacy policy page has a centered title and it's much shorter in length.
 What we'll do is edit some styles and have them _only_ apply to our privacy policy's hero.
 There are a couple of ways we can do this:

-1. **Change the class names and create new style rules**: For `privacy-policy.html`, we could provide the hero section with a different class name and simply copy and edit the styles from the `index.html`'s hero section.
-This way they have totally different names but still look similar.
+1. **Change the class names**: Use most of the CSS declaration blocks with a few edits including the CSS selector with a new class name.
+This way we can target different sections, but still have a similar look.

 2. **Keep the class names, but override some of the declarations**: This choice seems the most efficient with less duplicate code being rewritten since most of the declarations will be the same except for a few changes.